POL 10.00.01 - Patent and Tangible Research Policy

 6. CONSULTING AND THE PATENT POLICY

 6.1 Conflicts of Interest.
-The Board of Governors Policy on Conflicts of Interest and Commitment, UNC Policy Manual, 300.2.2, recognizes the value to the University of permitting faculty and EPA employees to engage in professional consulting.
-This activity can enhance the competence and expertise of faculty (includes EPA employees for purposes of this Article 5) and may aid in the development of University intellectual property and university-industry relations.
+The Board of Governors Policy on Conflicts of Interest and Commitment, UNC Policy Manual, 300.2.2, recognizes the value to the University of permitting faculty and EHRA employees to engage in professional consulting.
+This activity can enhance the competence and expertise of faculty (includes EHRA employees for purposes of this Article 5) and may aid in the development of University intellectual property and university-industry relations.
 However, private consulting may create a conflict of interest when the company’s consulting contract requires that faculty assign intellectual property or accept other terms inconsistent with the individual’s University employment contract.
 In all consulting relationships, employees have a duty to ensure that their employment responsibilities to the University are not compromised in a consulting agreement.

 6.1.1 Employees may not sign patent agreements with outside entities or individuals that may abrogate the University’s rights as stated in the Patent Policy or as provided in any sponsored research agreement or grant.
 For example, faculty and employees should not accept contract terms that (1) prohibit publication of proprietary data in a technical area that overlaps with his/her University research or the reporting of results to research sponsors; (2) preclude the faculty or employee from assigning to the University intellectual property owned by the University or (3) are designed to circumvent University policies and procedures for disclosure of INVENTIONS.